What is a Box and Whisker Plot?

-A box and whisker plot is a graphical method of displaying variation in a set of data.
-In most cases a histogram provides a sufficient display; however, a box and whisker plot can provide additional detail while allowing multiple sets of data to be displayed in the same graph.
+A box and whisker plot is defined as a graphical method of displaying variation in a set of data.
+In most cases, a histogram analysis provides a sufficient display, but a box and whisker plot can provide additional detail while allowing multiple sets of data to be displayed in the same graph.
 Some types are called box and whisker plots with outliers.

-Box and whisker plots are very effective and easy to read.
-They summarize data from multiple sources and display the results in a single graph.
+Box and whisker plots or diagrams are very effective and easy to read, as they can summarize data from multiple sources and display the results in a single graph.
 Box and whisker plots allow for comparison of data from different categories for easier, more effective decision-making.

-A box and whisker plot is developed from five statistics.
+The procedure to develop a box and whisker plot comes from five statistics.

 For example, given the following 20 data points, the five required statistics are displayed.